 Buyers may need to arrange for additional inspections to assess these specific areas.

 Note: Residential air conditioning units cannot be tested when the outside temperature is under 60 degrees Fahrenheit.
-Your inspector will note in his report that he was unable to test the system due to the temperature.
+Your inspector will note in his report that he could not test the system due to the temperature.
 In this situation, you are advised to ask the seller for a specific representation that the A/C unit is in working condition.

 When Does the Home Inspection Happen?